 Having property in another country and being an absent property owner is not so easy.
 Worse, it can easily turn into a disaster.

-Just yesterday, someone called me to tell me his story about having to pay an attorney a “ridiculous amount of money” to recover a lost property.
+Just yesterday, someone called me to tell me his story about having to pay an attorney a “ridiculous amount of money” to recover lost property.
 Of course, this absent property owner didn’t think it was important to have someone in Costa Rica to represent his interests.
-In his opinion, because property managers overcharge and do very little anyway.
+In his opinion, property managers overcharge and do very little anyway.

 Falling in love with a property in Costa Rica and buying it is a great idea.
-I know a lot of absent property owners who are perfectly happy with their investment.
+I know a lot of absent property owners who are perfectly happy with their investments.
 Most have a good property manager and don’t have to battle with the following disasters:

 1. Property loss – corporate tax